josuneha/JDBC/ExercisesLab.md

 ## Exercise 7: Review and test the files
 Review the following files [ProductData.java](https://github.com/josuneha/JDBC/blob/master/files/ProductData.java) and [ProductDataTest.java](https://github.com/josuneha/JDBC/blob/master/files/ProductDataTest.java) to understand how they work and the results we get if we execute them using different parameters.

+## Exercise 8: Example of hacking a SQL query

+In this exercise you will test the usefulness of PreparedStatements.
+In the first file, we have use a common SQL sentence while in the second file we have used a PreparedStatement.
+Please, execute both files using in both the same input and see the difference.
+To execute first file: java basicJDBCHacked "Nancy' or 1=1 or "FirstName=' " To execute first file: java basicJDBCHacked2 "Nancy' or 1=1 or "FirstName=' "